Willi Castro Player Props: Twins vs. Phillies

 Willi Castro At The Plate

-- Castro has 15 doubles, three triples, five home runs and 24 walks while batting .245.
+- Castro is batting .241 with 15 doubles, three triples, five home runs and 24 walks.

-- In 4.5% of his games this season, he has homered, and 1.6% of his trips to the dish.
+- Looking at the 89 games he has played this year, he's hit a home run in four of them (4.5%), and in 1.6% of his trips to the dish.

-- In 23.9% of his games this season, Castro has driven in at least one run.
-In four of those games (4.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Castro has driven in a run in 21 games this year (23.6%), including four games with more than one RBI (4.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.